krimster/Windows-API-with-Python/README.md

 - `TerminateProcess`
 - `CloseHandle`

-Additional APIs will be added as I progress through the course.
+Additional APIs will be added in the future.

 ---